Australian Sikh Heritage Trail

 To read more about the significance of the WA Sikh Cremation Site - Adenia Reserve please click here.

-The Australian Sikh Heritage Trail provides an opportunity for visitors to gain invaluable information, about the history and heritage of Australian Sikhs, the Whadjuk Noongar people and on the natural landscape of the area.
+The Australian Sikh Heritage Trail provides visitors with information about the history and heritage of Australian Sikhs, as well as information about Whadjuk Noongar culture and the Canning River.